 Does it ever feel like sickness just “lives” in your home?
-Well it could be due to insufficient ventilation.
+Well, it could be due to insufficient ventilation.
 Not only do the viruses that enter your home continue to circulate, but having a damp environment contributes to mould, which contributes to allergies, which contributes to an unhappy household.

 Do you find your home is too hot?
 It could be that your home could benefit from a good roof ventilation system.
-The air in your roof space is a build up of not just the natural ventilation occurring throughout your home but also air extracted from your bathroom, shower and kitchen – especially range hoods or extractor fans over your cooker.
+The air in your roof space is a build-up of not just the natural ventilation occurring throughout your home but also air extracted from your bathroom, shower and kitchen – especially range hoods or extractor fans over your cooker.

 Hot, humid air in your roof space provides the perfect environment for mould as previously stated so removing this has measurable health benefits.
-Additionally, it can cause damage to the structure of your home by speeding up decay of the building materials.
+Additionally, it can cause damage to the structure of your home by speeding up the decay of the building materials.
 Both timber and metals are susceptible to decay or corrosion from this type of environment and adequate roof ventilation will help protect the longevity of your home, meaning you save money on expensive repairs later on down the line.